embarklabs/embark/site/source/_posts/2019-11-21-nim-vs-crystal-part-2-threading-tooling.md

 It's fantastic seeing both Nim *and* Crystal adopting the aforementioned concurrency primitives.
 I guess I have to give both languages a point there!

-I briefly touched on the smaller number of people on the Nimbus core team above, and this is something that's pretty unfortunate.
+I briefly touched on the smaller number of people on the Nim core team above, and this is something that's pretty unfortunate.
 Nim is a language and an ecosystem that has **such** great promise, I would love to see more people contributing to it and utilising it in production systems.

 The final article in this series, "Crypto, DApps & P2P", will be released over the coming days, so keep checking back.